Programs > Brochure

 IES Abroad’s mission is simple: to provide you with the best study abroad program possible—which includes the highest quality academic and cultural experiences.
 That is why we partnered with USFQ and GAIAS.

+This program utilizes the same grading scale and credit system as the USA.
 You take 15 credit hours per semester, and all courses are worth 3 credits.

 The program offers the following tracks, which each consist of five course modules.
 Because tracks are designed to provide an academic focus, you can only substitute up to two courses of your track with courses from another track, as long as you meet all prerequisites and there are no scheduling conflicts.
 Additional non-credit elective courses in disciplines such as Spanish and Photography may also be available.